RachelAlcraft/app-lib-py/README.md

 ## 1. Create a template for yourself

-## 2. Change the name (search on app-lib-py or app_lib_py)
+## 2. Change the default name
+Primarily do this by searching on app-lib-py and app_lib_py, don't forget there is a directory to change too.
+Examples of changes are:
-- in the yml files in pydoctor line 24
+- in the yml files (/.github/workflows/) in pydoctor line 24
 - docker yml line 26
-- pypi yml line 43
+- pypi's publish.yml line 43

 ## 2. Setup development environments
 See [dev environments](dev.md)